Ratko Mladić: Indictment by the ICTY

 In November 2004, British defense officials conceded that military action was unlikely to be successful in bringing Mladić and other suspects to trial.
 One winter's day British UN troops carrying sidearms were confronted by the general skiing down the piste at Sarajevo's former Olympic skiing resort but made no move for their guns; skiing behind Mladić were four bodyguards.
 Despite his Hague warrant, the British soldiers decided to carry on skiing.
 NATO later sent commandos to arrest various war crimes suspects, but Mladić simply went underground.
 No amount of NATO action or UN demands, or even a $5 million bounty announced by Washington, could bring him in.

 It was revealed in December 2004 that the Army of Republika Srpska had been harboring and protecting Mladić until the summer of 2004, despite repeated and public pleas to collaborate with the ICTY and apprehend war criminals.
 On 6 December, NATO said that Mladić visited his wartime bunker during the summer in order to celebrate Army of Republika Srpska Day.

 In June 2005, The Times newspaper alleged that Mladić had demanded a $5 million (£2.75 million) "compensation" to be given to his family and bodyguards if he gave himself up to the ICTY in the Hague.
 In January 2006, a Belgrade court indicted 10 people for aiding Mladić in hiding from 2002 to January 2006.
 An investigation showed Mladić spent his time in New Belgrade, a suburb of the capital.

 It was erroneously reported on 21 February 2006 that Mladić had been arrested in Belgrade and was being transferred via Tuzla to the ICTY war tribunal.
 The arrest was denied by the Serbian government.
 The government did not deny rumors of a planned negotiated surrender between Mladić and Serbian special forces.
-Romanian government and Serbian sources claimed on 22 February 2006 that Mladić was arrested in Romania, near Drobeta-Turnu Severin, close to the Serbian border by a joint Romanian-British special operation carried out by troops of those respective countries.
-However, ICTY Prosecutor Carla Del Ponte denied the rumors that Mladić had been arrested, saying that they had "absolutely no basis whatsoever".
-Del Ponte urged the Serbian government to locate him without further delay, saying Mladić was in reach of the Serbian authorities and had been in Serbia since 1998.
+Romanian government and Serbian sources claimed on 22 February 2006 that Mladić was arrested in Romania, near Drobeta-Turnu Severin, close to the Serbian border by a joint Romanian-British special operation carried out by troops of those respective nations.
+However, ICTY prosecutor Carla Del Ponte denied the rumors that Mladić had been arrested, saying that they had "absolutely no basis whatsoever".
+Del Ponte urged the Serbian government to locate him without further delay, saying Mladić was within the reach of the Serbian authorities and had been in Serbia since 1998.
 She said a failure to capture him would harm Serbia's bid to join the European Union (EU).
 1 May 2006 deadline established by Del Ponte for Serbia to hand over Mladić passed, resulting in talks between Serbia and the EU being suspended.
 The EU considered Mladić's arrest, along with full cooperation with the ICTY, pre-conditions that had to be met before Serbia could join the organization.